VectorZhao/PorphyryAuML/README.md

 The `DATA.xlsx` file contains crucial geochemical data used in our analysis, organized across three sheets:

 - **group1**: Represents the Cu-Au (Copper-Gold) porphyry deposits.
 This sheet contains all relevant geochemical markers and measurements specific to this group.
-- **group2**: Corresponds to Cu(-Au±Mo) (Copper with/without Gold and Molybdenum) porphyry deposits.
+- **group2**: Corresponds to Cu(-Au±Mo) (Copper with minor Gold and possibly Molybdenum) porphyry deposits.
 It includes a detailed set of data focusing on the variations and characteristics of these mixed element deposits.
 - **group3**: Contains data related to Cu-Mo (Copper-Molybdenum) porphyry deposits, focusing on the distinct geochemical profiles that typify these deposits.

 Each sheet is named to reflect the group it represents and is vital for our machine learning analysis to classify and predict porphyry deposit types based on their geochemical properties.